Prairie School Freakout: Release

 The album was originally released through Amoeba Records in 1988.
 The New Rose Records CD release included "Tenth Leaving Train" as the last track.
 The album was re-released and expanded with the addition of the entire 3-song Wayne EP and videos for the tracks "Arsonist" (directed by Guy Roadruck for cable TV), "Watching the Candles Burn" and "Among the Pines" in 2003 by Thrill Jockey.

 Reception and legacy

 The album received critical praise upon its release, eventually bringing the band to the attention of Atlantic Records.

 Critic Greg Kot wrote of the album in 2003: "As a document of that era, "Prairie School Freakout" is both steeped in tradition (wearing influences from Crazy Horse to Patti Smith) and ahead of its time (prefiguring grunge and alternative rock)."
-Sean Westergaard of Allmusic wrote that while the band "went on to construct better overall albums [...] they never rocked harder than on Prairie School Freakout.
+Sean Westergaard of AllMusic wrote that while the band "went on to construct better overall albums [...] they never rocked harder than on Prairie School Freakout.
 This album smokes."
 Decrying their lack of success in comparison to their peers, Noel Gardner of Drowned in Sound wrote that the album "is a better record than anything The Flaming Lips, Yo La Tengo, Mercury Rev or Pavement – all similarly venerable, all vastly more bankable – have ever released."
 The Times called the album "one of those largely unknown records that deserves a second chance to find its place at the top of your list of all-time favourite albums."
-The album was similarly acclaimed by Trouser Press, who wrote sarcastically that it is "is slightly more elegant than roadkill.
+The album was similarly acclaimed by Trouser Press, who wrote sarcastically that it is "slightly more elegant than roadkill.
 Guitarists Rizzo and Baird Figi trade leads that could saw down a petrified forest; the lyrics, when decipherable through Rizzo's strangulations, depict lonesome roads, empty rooms and horror-film traumas filled with the same eerie dread as the original Texas Chainsaw Massacre."
 According to Jim DeRogatis, reviewing the reissues of Beet and Lived to Tell in 2001, Prairie School Freakout "remains the masterpiece" of the band's discography.

 Spin named it one of the '80 Excellent Records of the 80s'.
 The music blog Fast n Bulbous ranked it the 10th greatest indie album of all time.
 Comedian Stewart Lee named it one of his 5 favorite albums from the 80s, praising its "perfect, shabby glory".